 - --input-file: YAML file containing the CRUD levels + Resource ARNs.
 Required. - --minimize: Whether or not to minimize the resulting statement with safe usage of wildcards to reduce policy length.
 Set this to the character length you want.
 This can be extended for readability.
-I suggest setting it to 0. - --quiet: Set the logging level to WARNING instead of INFO.
+I suggest setting it to 0. - --log-level: Set the logging level.
+Choices are CRITICAL, ERROR, WARNING, INFO, or DEBUG.
+Defaults to INFO